September 24, 1999

 ST: Any final comments regarding Marc and Dee Dee?

-WARREN: I was at the American Choreography Awards last year when they won the Life Achievement Award and I was crying.
+LAW: I was at the American Choreography Awards last year when they won the Life Achievement Award and I was crying.
 I kept looking for them afterwards and I couldn’t get to them.
 They were swept up with other people and they disappeared from view.
 I personally want to thank them for the unbelievable richness and opportunity they gave me as a young girl and how they are forever in my heart.
 I am eternally grateful.